aecHive/Swarm-Creation-Guide/README.md

 A set of industry resources built and shared by the community.

-* [Awesome BIM](https://github.com/mitevpi/awesome-bim) - A curated collection of useful BIM (Building Information Modeling) resources, libraries, software and frameworks for AEC research, application development, data analysis, and general computation.
+* [Awesome BIM](https://mitevpi.github.io/awesome-bim/) - A curated collection of useful BIM (Building Information Modeling) resources, libraries, software and frameworks for AEC research, application development, data analysis, and general computation.
+* [AEC Startups](https://www.aecstartups.com/) - A curated collection of AEC related startups.

 ### Swarms